-Further case studies will be considered in order to enlarge the number of the investigated historical instruments and to possibly involve other materials with characteristic spectral features.
-In addition, the method developed in this work will be tested on other data set collected with different non-invasive analytical techniques (e.g. XRF, FTIR in reflection geometry) on a large number of Cremonese historical musical instruments.
+Further case studies are planned to expand the number of investigated historical instruments while considering other materials with characteristic spectral features.
+In addition, the method developed in this work will be tested on other datasets collected with different non-invasive analytical techniques (e.g. XRF, FTIR in reflection geometry) in relation to a large number of historical Cremonese musical instruments.

-Acknowledgement
+AcknowledgementS

 The authors would like to thank the Fondazione Arvedi-Buschini, the Fondazione Bracco, the Fondazione Museo del Violino, the International School of Violin Making of Cremona, and the Accademia of Santa Cecilia.
-A special acknowledgement to Andrea Zanrè and Elisa Scrollavezza.
-The authors also acknowledge the CERIC-ERIC Consortium for access to experimental facilities.
+A special acknowledgement goes to Andrea Zanrè and Elisa Scrollavezza.
+The authors also acknowledge the CERIC-ERIC Consortium for access to the experimental facilities.

 References